 Ane Fisker, Associate Professor

-Area of interest: Preventive health interventions on child health in low-income countries, including nonspecific effects of vaccines and vitamins.
+Area of interest: Effects og preventive health interventions on child health in low-income countries.
+Including nonspecific effects of vaccines and vitamin A in observational and randomized studies.
+Focus on implementation of the programmes and the consequences there of.

 - Research in non-specific effects of vaccines and vitamins